Blog

 Blockchain Ethereum

-If you ever connected to a discord server related to ethereum (geth, ethereum.org) you probably noticed that despite very useful information given about the technology, those server are also unfortunately full of scammer...
-Let's have a look at one of them and analyse the scam it propose.
+If you ever connected to a discord server related to ethereum (geth, ethereum.org) you probably noticed that despite very useful information given about the technology, those servers are also unfortunately full of scammer...
+Let's have a look at one of them and analyze the scam it proposes.

 Read